Best investment tips for beginners

 Your investment strategy can then reflect the goals you are trying to achieve, as well as your tolerance for investment risk.

-Whether you want to fund your children's education, buy a new home, or save for retirement, the financial planning process will help you identify how much you will need to invest, and over what period of time, for each of your goals.
+Whether you want to fund your children's education, buy a new home, or save for retirement, the financial planning process will help you identify how much you will need to invest, and over what period, for each of your goals.

 This guide contains tips to help you consider the following: